MicrosoftDocs/WSL/WSL/wsl-config.md

 > [!NOTE]
 > Adjusting per-distribution settings with the .wsl.conf file is only available in Windows Build 17093 and later.

-## Per distribution configuration options with wsl.conf
+## wsl.conf

-The `wsl.conf` sample file below demonstrates some of the configuration options available to add into your distributions:
+The `wsl.conf` file enables you to set configuration options per each individual Linux distribution.
+The sample file below demonstrates some of the options available:

 ```console
 # Enable extra metadata options by default